 However identity verification procedures have now become intrusive and inconvenient for the customer.
 Customers are expected to remember an increasing array of ID's passwords, PIN's, memorable information, information on their last transactions or to carry smart cards or tokens everywhere they go.
 Customers can undergo a 'Spanish Inquisition' before being permitted to make their enquiry or place their order - which reduces customer satisfaction, and also cost businesses time and money.
-It takes an average of 28 seconds to verify a customer's identity manually, and this mounts up considerably: the UK contact centre industry spends around £3bn each year, just to verify the caller is who they claim to be.
+It takes an average of 30 seconds to verify a customer's identity manually, and this mounts up considerably: the UK contact centre industry is estimated to spend almost £2bn each year, just to verify the caller is who they claim to be.

-In fact, the cost of identity verification in the contact centre has increased by a factor of 3.5 since 2007, with more calls requiring identity checks, which now themselves take an average of 45% longer due to more stringent testing.
-With rising salaries and longer call times, cost-per-call has increased by well over £1 per call, and the overall number of all inbound calls has increased by around 15% since 2007.
-Although in-call efficiency has improved, identify verification is slower than ever before, all factors which drive up the cost of initial identification.
+In fact, the cost of identity verification in the contact centre has increased hugely over the years, with more calls requiring identity checks, which now themselves take longer due to more stringent testing.
+With rising salaries and longer call times, cost-per-call has increased as well, and the overall number of all inbound calls has increased by around 15% since 2007, although this has slowed considerably in recent years.
+Although in-call efficiency has improved, identify verification is slower than ever before, all factors which have driven up the cost of initial identification.

-Identity verification processes are typically based on one or more authentication factors that fall into the following generally-accepted categories
+Identity verification processes are typically based on one or more authentication factors that fall into the following generally-accepted categories system, this passively available data can provide accurate authentication and fraud detection.

-- something you know e.g. password, PIN or memorable information - something you are a biometric such as a finger print, retina pattern or voice print - something you have a tangible object, e.g. a PIN-generating key fob, or the 3-digit CVV2 code on some credit cards.
+- something you know e.g. password, PIN or memorable information - something you are a biometric such as a finger print, retina pattern or voice print - something you have a tangible object, e.g. a PIN-generating key fob, or the 3-digit CVV2 code on credit cards.